Home»Export Drawback» Comprehensive Analysis of Agent Export Tax Rebate Declaration Process and Steps

 Tax Authority Review

-– After the agency submits the generated declaration reports and related materials to the tax authorities, the tax department will conduct strict reviews.
-Tax auditors will verify the authenticity and completeness of documents such as customs declarations, VAT special invoices, and export sales contracts, as well as the accuracy of declared data.
+- After the agency submits the generated declaration reports and relevant materials to the tax authorities, the tax authorities will conduct a rigorous review of the declared contents.
+Tax auditors will verify the authenticity and completeness of documents such as customs declarations, special VAT invoices, and export sales contracts, as well as the accuracy of the declared data.

-– The tax authorities may conduct written inquiries for questionable declarations.
-This involves sending official letters to verify production and sales details with tax departments in the supply enterprises location.
-This process may take some time, and the agency needs to promptly cooperate by providing required supplementary materials.
+– The tax authorities may conduct a written inquiry regarding questionable declarations.
+A written inquiry refers to sending an official letter to the tax authorities in the location of the supplier of the exported goods to verify details such as the production and sales of the goods.
+This process may take some time, and the agency needs to promptly cooperate with the tax authorities by providing any required supplementary materials.

 Feedback and Adjustments

-– If the tax authorities identify issues during review, such as incomplete documentation or data discrepancies, they will provide feedback to the agency.
-Upon receiving feedback, the agency must make adjustments according to the tax departments requirements.
+– If the tax authorities identify issues during the review process, such as incomplete documentation or inconsistent data, they will provide feedback to the agency.
+Upon receiving the feedback, the agency must promptly make adjustments in accordance with the tax authorities' requirements.

 Tax Refund Stage